murf85/Forest_Fire/README.md

 Introduction

-This repository contains a Cell-DEVS model of an Aircraft Transponder.
-In addition to the top model, there are two coupled models representing a radar and an aircraft.
+This repository contains a Cell-DEVS model of a forest fire.
-The radar sends interrogation pulses to the aircraft, and the aircraft replies with Mode A code or Mode C altitude.

 Dependencies